quitesimpleorg/exile.h/README.md

 Currently, it's mainly evolving from the needs of my other projects.

 ## Motivation and Background
-exile.h unlocks existing Linux mechanisms to facilite isolation of processes from resources.
+exile.h unlocks existing Linux mechanisms to facilitate isolation of processes from resources.
 Limiting the scope of what programs can do helps defending the rest of the system when a process gets under attacker's control (when classic mitigations such as ASLR etc. failed).
 To this end, OpenBSD has the pledge() and unveil() functions available.
 Those functions are helpful mitigation mechanisms, but such accessible ways are unfortunately not readily available on Linux.
 This is where exile.h steps in.

 Seccomp allows restricting the system calls available to a process and thus decrease the systems attack surface, but it generally is not easy to use.
 Requiring BPF filter instructions, you generally just can't make use of it right away. exile.h provides an API inspired by pledge(), building on top of seccomp.
 It also provides an interface to manually restrict the system calls that can be issued.